Voting in South Carolina

 Do Voters Need ID?

-South Carolina voters must provide ID to vote.
-The following are accepted:
+South Carolina voters must provide a valid photo ID to vote.
+Valid forms of identification include;

 • South Carolina DMV ID Card